World Chess Hall of Fame Grand Opening, 2011

-The success of the Chess Club and Scholastic Center of Saint Louis and the opening of the World Chess Hall of Fame have received international attention from the chess community, making Saint Louis the premiere chess destination worldwide.
+The success of the Chess Club and Scholastic Center of Saint Louis and the World Chess Hall of Fame has received attention from the international chess community, making Saint Louis the premiere chess destination worldwide.

 In fact, the U.S. Chess Federation named Saint Louis “Chess City of the Year” in 2009 and 2011.
 The city of Saint Louis, however, is not without a lengthy chess heritage.

-In 1886, Saint Louis hosted a segment of the first World Chess Championship, which culminated with Wilhelm Steinitz defeating Johannes Zukertort to become the first World Champion.
-Saint Louis again held a major chess event in 1890 when the U.S. Open, won by Jackson Showalter, came to the city and brought national attention from the chess community.
+In 1886, Saint Louis hosted a segment of the first World Chess Championship, which culminated with Wilhelm Steinitz defeating Johannes Zukertort to become the first World Chess Champion.
+Benjamin Foster, a Saint Louis resident and the editor of the St. Louis Globe-Democrat chess column, published Chancellor Chess: or the New Game of Chess three years later in 1889.
+His book introduced a chess piece called a “chancellor” and an additional pawn to an enlarged board.
+Although his proposal was ultimately rebuffed, it nonetheless received considerable attention from the chess community.

 Another Saint Louis chess notable was Mrs. Eveline Allen Burgess, named Woman’s Champion of the United States in 1907.
 Samuel Burgess, husband of Eveline, was also actively involved in the local chess community.
 He served as the vice president and later president of the St. Louis Chess Club, of which Eveline was an honorary member.
 Eveline was also an active member of the West End Chess Club while Samuel served as its president.

 From the 1940s through the 1970s, Robert Steinmeyer was Missouri’s premiere chess talent, consistently winning the St. Louis District Championship.
 During that time, Saint Louis repeatedly drew grandmasters to the city for simultaneous exhibitions.
-Through the 1960s and 1970s, Reuben Fine, Larry Evans, Victor Korchnoi, and Tigran Petrosian were among those visiting Saint Louis to challenge Steinmeyer and other local chess players.
+Through the 1960s and 1970s, Reuben Fine, Larry Evans, Viktor Korchnoi, and Tigran Petrosian were among those who visited Saint Louis to challenge Steinmeyer and other local chess players.